Team-Nutshell/nutshellengine-docs/source/types/AssetLoaderModuleInterface/index.rst

 	  - Loads a material from a file.
 	* - :doc:`/types/AssetLoaderModuleInterface/loadImage/index`
 	  - Loads an image from a file.
+	* - :doc:`/types/AssetLoaderModuleInterface/loadFontBitmap/index`
+	  - Loads a bitmap font from a file and returns a pointer to the loaded font.
-	* - :doc:`/types/AssetLoaderModuleInterface/loadFont/index`
+	* - :doc:`/types/AssetLoaderModuleInterface/loadFontSDF/index`
-	  - Loads a font from a file.
+	  - Loads a SDF font from a file and returns a pointer to the loaded font.

 .. toctree::
 	:hidden: